willdickson/examples_for_xuening/example1/README.md

-2. Open the windows command prompt (command line) and change directory using the "cd" command so that this directory containing hello_world.py is the current directory as shown in the example below.
+2. Open the windows command prompt (command line) and change directory using the "cd" command so that this directory containing hello_world.py is the current directory.

 ![change_directory](images/change_directory.png)

 3. Note, you can list the contents of the current directory using the "dir" command.
-You should see the hello_world.py file in the output as shown below.
+You should see the hello_world.py file in the output.

 ![run_dir_to_show_file](images/run_dir_to_show_file.png)